Krishnanagar, Nadia: Transport

 Krishnanagar is 100 km north of Kolkata.
 Being the district headquarters, residents of Krishnanagar enjoy some unique facilities as far as transport is concerned: wide roads, intracity connectivity by auto rickshaws, cycle rickshaws, E-rickshaws, service buses, and magic taxis (aka Toto).
-Express buses are available for places like Kolkata, Malda, Siliguri, Berhampore, Howrah, Purulia, Asansol, Durgapur, Bolpur, Kirnahar, Suri, Tarakeswar etc. from the city's Bus Stand or PWD stand very close to NH 34.
+Express buses are available for places like Kolkata, Malda, Siliguri, Berhampore, Howrah, Purulia, Asansol, Durgapur, Bolpur, Kirnahar, Suri, Tarakeswar etc. from the city's Bus Stand or PWD stand very close to NH 12.
 The nearest airports are Netaji Subhash Chandra Bose International Airport, which is 98 km by road, and Kazi Nazrul Airport, which is 176 km by road.

 Road

-NH 34 passes through Krishnanagar.
+NH 12 passes through Krishnanagar.
 As Krishnanagar is the administrative headquarters of the Nadia district, it acts as the link between North Bengal and South Bengal.
-There are bus services on regular basis from South Bengal to North Bengal and vice versa.
+There are bus services on a regular basis from South Bengal to North Bengal and vice versa.
 All buses that start from Kolkata to North Bengal halt at Krishnanagar (Pantha Tirtha/Church Gate/Palpara).
 Krishnanagar has a main bus stand at the centre of the city, which is a destination of various long, mid-and short-distance places.
 It is connected directly to Kolkata, Siliguri Bardhaman, Durgapur, Tarakeswar, Siuri, and Asansol by road.
 Locally, it is connected to Ranaghat, Kolkata, Santipur, Mayapur, and Nabadwip.
 Krishnanagar is connected with Shikarpur (Route no 1), Patrikabari Ghat (Route no 2A) (via state highway 11), Hridaypur (Route no 4), Ranabandh Ghat (Route no 5), Nabadwip (Route no 8), Ranaghat (Route no 9, 17, 17B), Kalna Ghat (Route no 18), Patuli Ghat (Route no 25), Matiari (Route no 29), Bablari (Route no 30A), Tehatta Ghat (Route no 37), Palashi Monument (Route no 39) and Nonaganj (Route no 41).
 Krishnanagar is also connected with other places such as Karimpur, Khalboalia, Majdia, Birpur Ghat, Hular Ghat, Katwa Ghat, Hatisala Ghat, Ichapur Ghat, Sibpur Ghat, and Shimulia.